labdaddy/Windows/delete-partitions-on-usb.md

 - In Windows, go to Computer(or This PC for Windows 10) and try to open the disk.
 It will ask you to format it.
 - Format it with the default settings and give it a name if you want.
 - It should now a single, unified partitioned drive.

+NOTE: If you get the error "Cannot delete a protected partition without the force protected parameter set."
+Then you just need to use `delete partition override`